POptUS/IBCDFO/pounders/README.md

 functions in `F` and minimizes an associated scalar-valued model within an infinity-norm trust region.

+Optionally, a user can specify an outer-function that maps the elements of `F` to a scalar value to be minimized.
+Doing this also requires a function handle (combinemodels) that tells pounders how to map the linear and quadratic terms from the models of `F` into a single quadratic model.

 ## API
 The POUNDerS API is